degoossez/OVSR/README.md

 ####OVSR server

 The server is only necessary if you want to compile RenderScript code at runtime.
 You also need to install this [FTP server](https://help.ubuntu.com/community/PureFTP) (very easy) which the application uses to download de bytecode from.
-It's highly recommanded to use the same paths as in the tutorial.
+It's highly recommended to use the same paths as in the tutorial.
 To setup the OVSR server, the following steps need to be followed:
 * Open a terminal window
 * copy / paste " git clone https://github.com/degoossez/OVSRServer"